Rach-design1/Photography-for-beginners/README.md

 Credits/References -
 The Photographs used are from four main sources:
-Myself - Rachel Lawson, I own the copyright to these images, so nobody can use these without my written permisson, (bird.webp, checked.webp, einstein-bird.webp, elle-hand.webp, wildlife.webp, yellow.webp).
+Myself - Rachel Lawson, I own the copyright to these images, so nobody can use these without my written permission, (bird.webp, checked.webp, einstein-bird.webp, elle-hand.webp, wildlife.webp, yellow.webp).
 My partner Steve Hawkes Photography has also provided me with one image and the same copyright applies to his images(street-male.webp).
 The other images were free stock images that were copyright free from www.pexels.com and one was from www.unsplash.com